nghenglim/partial-responsify/README.md

 Build with typescript.
 (Will not even think of making this kind of library without typing)

 ## Installation
-`npm install partial-responsify`
+`npm install --save-exact  partial-responsify`

-Note, install the exact version or the patch version before the project pass 1.0, breaking change might happen in minor release pre 1.0
+Note: install the exact version or the patch version before the project pass 1.0, breaking change might happen in minor release pre 1.0

 ## Usage
 A better way is to follow the test/*.test.ts